getyoti/yoti-php-sdk-sandbox/README.md

 ## Configuration

-* `CLIENT_SDK_ID` is the Sandbox SDK identifier generated from the Sandbox section on Yoti Hub.
+* `SANDBOX_CLIENT_SDK_ID` is the Sandbox SDK identifier generated from the Sandbox section on Yoti Hub.

 * `/path/to/your-pem-file.pem` is the path to the Sandbox PEM file.
 It can be downloaded from the Sandbox section on Yoti Hub.